pranabsarkar/Conll_task/README.md

 ## **Usage**

-For a quick evaluation of the models, I have uploaded my model and encodings.
+For a quick evaluation of the models, I have uploaded my models and encodings.
 You can download it using this link: [https://drive.google.com/drive/folders/1dZQjwpGlB7dr4cB_dBqjzxMTFZsYZPlz?usp=sharing](https://drive.google.com/drive/folders/1dZQjwpGlB7dr4cB_dBqjzxMTFZsYZPlz?usp=sharing)

 ** _We have to place the downloaded files in a correct orientation according to the given File Structure Graph in the above._